AsgerJon/WorkToy/README.md

 ``lambda arguments: expression``.
 Whatever the expression on the right hand side of the colon evaluates to is returned by the function.
-The ``lambda`` function allows inline function definition which is much more condensed that the regular function definition as defined above.
+The ``lambda`` function allows inline function definition which is much more condensed than the regular function definition as defined above.
 This allows it to solve certain problems in one line, for example:

 ```python